antonkulaga/scala-js-binding/README.md

 Here at the beginning property *data-view="login"*  attaches LoginView scala class to corresponding div tag.
 Then each *data-bind-propertyname* property is binded to corresponding property of LoginView class.
-All bindings inside of children tags will be to properties of this view.
-There is a view hierarchy.
-Each view can have subviews.
+All bindings inside of children tags will be binded tp properties of the view or its child views.
-Usually mains view attached to body tag is created.
+Each view can have children (subviews).
+There is also a main, top view, that usually binds to body tag.
+Usually bindings are done to reactive variables (see further), but binders are separate from view classes, so one can define whatever binder (s)he wants.
 In quoted sample there are bindings to isSigned and logoutClick reactive variables.

 Binders are the classes that bind ScalaJS view to html elements.
 Each view can have many different binders.
-Common usage practise is extending one of abstract classes in binding or semantic package and adding binders by overriding def attachBinders() method.
+Common usage practise is extending one of abstract classes in binding or semantic package and adding binders by defining them in overrides of def attachBinders() method.

 Getting started